sdclibbery/pi-monitor/README.md

 x Can switch which log levels are hidden on log page
 * Status page
  x Rename page to trade; split up and tidy
- * Use js instead of form submission for cancel/make order
  * Have 'are you sure' alert on cancelling orders
  * Error reporting for failed orders
+ * Use js instead of form submission for trade actions; rest endpoints return json including errors :-( will need to change from basic auth to support REST :-/
  * ?
-Leave price blank when ordering to pick next closest price automatically !?
+Leave price blank when ordering to pick next closest price automatically ???
+Local tunnel subdomains not working??
+!?
 Setup a shutdown button: https://github.com/dhunink/RaspberryPiSafeShutdown/blob/master/safeShudown.py
 * Page to show live candles (getProductHistoricRates - call from client)
 * ?
 Need something (restartable) in monitor that can track candles and trigger bots automatically...